LarryNaaa/Technical-Summary/JWT.md

 We have extended the `OncePerRequestFilter` to make Spring replace it in the filter chain with our custom implementation.
 The most important part of the filter that we've implemented is the private `getJWTFromRequest` method.
 This method reads the JWT from the Authorization header, and then uses JWT to validate the token.
 If everything is in place, we set the user in the `SecurityContext` and allow the request to move on.

 ##### `getJWTFromRequest` method
-This method is used to get JWT from the headers of the request, the key is `Authorization`, which is defined in `SecurityConstants` class:
+This method is used to get JWT from the `Authorization` header of the request, `HEADER_STRING`is defined in `SecurityConstants` class:
 ```java
 package com.jinyu.ppmtool.security;